pniemczyk/light_mapper/README.md

                               }, any_keys: true)
 ```

-result will be:
+the result will be:

 ```ruby
 { first_name: 'Pawel', last_name: 'Niemczyk' }
 ```

-### Support for nested hashes, arrays and objects (now we talking what it is capable of)
+### Support for nested hashes, arrays, and objects (now we are talking about what it is capable of)

 ```ruby
 {